phakdak/Rock-Paper-Scissors-API/README.md

 #### POST /api/games

-Creates a new game.
+Creates a new game. if the object key name is missing in the body error 400 will be returned with message "bad request".

 Enter player name in the request-body:

 ```json
 { "name": "Lisa" }